Ayush-Baliyan-19/TufToLeetcode-Extension/README.md

 3. **You're ready to go!**
    - Visit [takeyouforward.org](https://takeyouforward.org/)
    - Open any problem page
-   - Click the 🔍 button next to the problem title to find similar problems
+   - Click the 🔍 button next to the problem title to find similar LeetCode problems

 ## Usage

-- Click the 🔍 button next to the LeetCode problem title
+- Click the 🔍 button next to the TUF problem title
 - A popup will appear with a list of similar LeetCode problems
 - Click any problem in the popup to open it in a new tab
 - Click outside the popup to close it